 115.218 (b): The facility has an annual PREA assessment that includes needs for cameras and monitoring upgrades.
-There were no recommendations during the September 15, 2022, annual PREA assessment.
-There were additional enhancement made to the camera and mirrors to aide in eliminating blind spots in the center.
+There were no recommendations during the September 22, 2022, annual PREA assessment.

-Compliance was determined by review of the camera mapping program, review of camera placement, and interviews with facility director.
+Compliance was determined by review of the camera mapping program, review of camera placement, tour of the center and interviews with facility director.